 The Heart Guy is an Australian series called Doctor, Doctor by its Aussie creators.
 When it reached Acorn TV, where I watched it, it became The Heart Guy.
 This is a review of season 1 only.
-The series has two completed seasons with a 3rd on the way.
+The series has four completed seasons with a fifth on the way.

 Rodger Corser (Glitch) stars as Dr. Hugh Knight, the heart doctor in the title.
 The show revolves around him, but has a large cast with plenty of interesting characters and subplots to keep the story moving along at a rapid pace.
 Season 1 had 10 episodes.